Lakers seek sixth straight win, face red-hot Nuggets

 LeBron James has been dominating the league for 20 seasons, including this year as his Los Angeles Lakers struggle to stay in the Western Conference playoff race.

-He is expected to cut into that gap when Los Angeles plays at the Denver Nuggets on Monday night in a clash of teams on a roll.
+However, he won’t be able to cut into that gap when Los Angeles plays at the Denver Nuggets on Monday night in a clash of teams on a roll.
+James was ruled out with ankle soreness hours before tipoff.

 The Lakers have won five in a row after pulling out a 136-134 victory at Sacramento on Saturday night.
 They’ve put together a season-long streak without Anthony Davis, who has been out with a right foot injury since a 126-108 win over Denver on Dec.
 16.